History and Holdings

 The Archives' holdings encompass the political, municipal, and social history of the city.
 Collections include material relating to the history of the city, its schools, churches, clubs and businesses, as well as the history of its predecessor communities, founding families, and notable residents.

 Holdings date from the mid-nineteenth century to the present and are made up of photographs, scrapbooks, paper records, newspapers and other publications, oral history tapes, videotapes, digital records, and small artifacts.

 Access to Holdings

-An electronic Collections Guide to the Archives' holdings is available.
+An digital Collections Guide to the Archives' holdings is available.
 The collections are listed alphabetically by donor followed by a brief description of the material and then the accession or collection number.
-If an electronic finding aid is available for a collection a link is provided to it in the Status column.
+If an digital finding aid is available for a collection a link is provided to it in the Status column.

 In order to help with searching, some accessions have been grouped by subject.
 Only those collections with electronic finding aids are included in this subject search guide.
 This is an ongoing project and not all collections are listed by subject yet.
 Please consult with the Archivist for further information.